myramade/hbcu_alexa/README.md

 ### Tools

-For this activity, you will need:
+For this lab, you will need:
 1. your Amazon.com account login - the one you use to shop on Amazon.com
 2. an AWS Educate account (if you are a student) or a personal aws.amazon.com account